Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 Keep an eye on your cake while it’s baking.
 You’ll know it’s done when it feels springy and when a toothpick inserted in the thickest part comes out clean.

-In my oven this took 40 minutes, but ovens can vary, so I would suggest checking it 5 minutes early just to see.
+In my oven, this takes about 40 minutes, but ovens can vary, so I would suggest checking it 5 minutes early to see.
 But don’t open the oven door too soon, or your cake could collapse!

 Icing a coconut layer cake with marshmallow frosting.